 Mayo Clinic team discussion

-A multidisciplinary team of doctors and staff discusses research and technology, such as 3-D printing of models of the heart.
+A multidisciplinary team of care providers at Mayo Clinic discusses research and technology, such as 3D printing of models of the heart.

-At Mayo Clinic, cardiac surgeons work together as a team with cardiologists and other health care professionals to provide coordinated, comprehensive care for people undergoing mitral valve repair or mitral valve replacement.
+At Mayo Clinic, cardiovascular surgeons work together as a team with cardiologists and other health care providers to provide coordinated, comprehensive care for people who need mitral valve repair or mitral valve replacement.

-Doctors collaborate to treat your condition.
-If you have other conditions in addition to mitral valve disease, doctors can often evaluate and treat other conditions during your visit.
+- Collaborative care.
+Health care providers at Mayo Clinic provide care for you as a whole person.
+They take the time to get to know you and work with you to provide exactly the care you need.
 If you have other heart conditions that require surgery, surgeons may often perform these procedures at the same time as mitral valve repair or mitral valve replacement.